-The Principals and their Deputy oversee the students’ well being, as well as personal and academic progress.
+The Principals and Deputy HM oversee the students’ well being, as well as personal and academic progress.
 The Matrons are responsible for daily and routine health matters, such as ensuring hygiene, dispensing medicines, organising doctors’ appointments, communicating with the King’s Health Centre.

-In the King’s tradition, all other subject teachers act as pastoral and academic tutors with evening boarding duties.
+In the King’s tradition, subject teachers also act as pastoral and academic tutors with evening boarding duties.
 The Tutor System has existed at King’s since 1886 and is a key feature of the community.

-A full system of learning support is available to assist those with dyslexia or other learning difficulties, coordinated by the College’s SENCO.
+Learning support is available to assist those with dyslexia or other learning difficulties, coordinated by the College’s SENCO.

 The College’s qualified counsellor is available for all students.